awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 If you do not provide a keypair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the worker node bootstrap script, such as extra kubelet arguments\.
 For more information, view the bootstrap script usage information at [https://github\.com/awslabs/amazon\-eks\-ami/blob/master/files/bootstrap\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)
    + **VpcId**: Enter the ID for the VPC that you created in [Create your Amazon EKS Cluster VPC](#vpc-create)\.
    + **Subnets**: Choose the subnets that you created in [Create your Amazon EKS Cluster VPC](#vpc-create)\.
-If you created your VPC using the steps described at [Tutorial: Creating a VPC with Public and Private Subnets for Your Amazon EKS Cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your worker nodes to launch into\.
+If you created your VPC using the steps described at [Creating a VPC for Your Amazon EKS Cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your worker nodes to launch into\.

 1. On the **Options** page, you can choose to tag your stack resources\.
 Choose **Next**\.